junaid-umar/CleanRxSpace/README.md

 ## Test
-This applications is covered unit and integration test.
+This applications is covered with unit and integration test.

 ## CI
 This applications has continuous integration using GitHub actions